bateller/martinfitzpatrick.name/content/bioinformatics/gpml2svg-released.md

 # Background
 In order to add support for GPML pathways (and later KEGG) in [MetaPath][metapath-github] I needed a way to get SVG rendered versions of marked up pathways.
 The SVG available on WikiPathways looked good but doesn't have support for external links (XRef), node identifiers/CSS (to apply transition/style effects to particular nodes) or optional switching on/off of elements.
 I also ideally wanted something that didn't rely on an internet connection to get at.
 I saw there was a PHP-based tool but it was incomplete.
 So I set about seeing if I could write a command-line renderer: and `gpml2svg` is the result of doing so using Python.

-[PathVisio][pathvisio] & [WikiPathways][wikipathways] are both great tools well worth taking a look at.

 # Status
 'Quite functional'.
 The two images below show (1) stock SVG available on WikiPathways and (2) output from a given GPML file using gpml2svg.

 ![WikiPathways](/static/images/software/gpml2svg_wikipathways.png)
 ![gpml2svg](/static/images/software/gpml2svg_gpml2svg.png)

 There are a few things that are 'off' (for example the mitochondrion compartment is aligned wrongly) but these are cosmetic and just need some number tweaking.
 There is only support for shapes that were in the files I tested (mostly squares and the group 'hexagon' for complexes).
-The elbow-edge drawing is also potentially awful - out of the week it took to write this I probably spent at least a third of the time on trying to get that to work reliably from the limited data in the GPML files!
+The elbow-edge drawing is also potentially awful - out of the week it took to write this I probably spent at least a third of the time on trying to get my head around making that work from the limited data in the GPML files!
 But it seems to be there.
 Hardly important but the files are also smaller.

 # Download & Installation
 You can install gpml2svg via the PyPi Python package system.
 You can install via the command line with: